Scubber/macOS-Dotfiles/README.md

 ### To Do

-- Alias shell profiles into default locations
+- Install script: copy shell config files into proper locations